openharmony/docs/en/readme/test.md

   </NFS>
 </user_config>
 ```
+>**NOTE**
+>
->**NOTE**<br>If HDC is connected to the device before the test cases are executed, you only need to configure the device IP address and port number, and retain the default settings for other parameters.
+>If HDC is connected to the device before the test cases are executed, you only need to configure the device IP address and port number, and retain the default settings for other parameters.

 ### Executing Test Cases on Windows
 #### Building Test Cases